 Quantum computing Lecture series

-Quantum computing is often introduced through physics But many of the key challenges are computational: algorithms, software, and reliability.
-This series helps computer scientists enter the field.
+Quantum computing is not just a physics problem.
+It is a computer science challenge.
+While quantum computing is often introduced through physics, many of the key challenges are computational: algorithms, software, and reliability.
+Explore the intersection of quantum and computer science in this lecture series.

 Quantum Algorithms and Complexity Theory